bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/preciousblock.md

 *Added in Bitcoin Core 0.14.0*

-The `preciousblock` RPC {{summary_preciousBlock}} A later `preciousblock` call can override the effect of an earlier one.
-The effects of `preciousblock` are not retained across restarts.
+The `preciousblock` RPC {{summary_preciousBlock}}

+A later preciousblock call can override the effect of an earlier one.

+The effects of preciousblock are not retained across restarts.

-*Parameter #1---the block hash*
+*Parameter #1---blockhash*

 {% itemplate ntpd1 %}
-- n: "Header Hash"
+- n: "blockhash"
-  t: "string (hex)"
+  t: "string"
   p: "Required<br>(exactly 1)"
-  d: "The hash of the block to mark as precious"
+  d: "the hash of the block to mark as precious"

 {% enditemplate %}

-*Result---`null` or error on failure*
+*Result---`null` on success*

 {% itemplate ntpd1 %}
 - n: "`result`"
   t: "null"
   p: "Required<br>(exactly 1)"
-  d: "JSON `null`.
-The JSON-RPC error field will be set only if you entered an invalid block hash"
+  d: "JSON `null` when the command was successfull or a JSON with an error field on error."

 {% enditemplate %}

-*Example from Bitcoin Core 0.14.1*
+*Example*

 {% highlight bash %}
-bitcoin-cli preciousblock 000000000000000001517a0bac70b8cd6f27ee\
+bitcoin-cli preciousblock "blockhash"
-1b50a8f12bf606ea6fb6d561cd
 {% endhighlight %}

-Result (no output from `bitcoin-cli` because result is set to `null`).

 {% endautocrossref %}